carlos-ch/portfolio-gatsby/README.md

   Portfolio Gatsby
 </h1>

-A personal portfolio use as my personal website.
+A personal portfolio used as my personal website.

 ## Description

-The idea behind this portfolio was to have a home page for people interested in my work.
+The idea behind this portfolio was to have a homepage for people interested in my work.
 This portfolio provides:

-- professional/personal information about me
+- professional & personal information about me
 - showcase of past and current (maybe also future) projects
 - contact information